cthoyt/cthoyt.github.io/_posts/2026/2026-05-29-sssom-derived-from.md

    is true or false, then an algorithm could accidentally conclude from `A skos:exactMatch B` and `B (not) skos:exactMatch C` that `A skos:exactMatch C`.
 This is why mapping triples are insufficient
-2. Inference happens on the mapping quadruple level
+2. Inference happens on the mapping quadruple level, so it matches nicely
 3. Full mapping records are inflexible: the SSSOM data should be flexible so if additional evidence (i.e., records) for a given mapping quadruple are found, then the confidence in the inferred/derived mapping (e.g., chained or inverted) can be adjusted accordingly.
 This is possible because most chaining and inversion algorithms logically operate on mapping quadruples, and not on records.

+This is why in the following diagrams, there are mapping quads represented in pink boxes and mapping records represented by purple boxes.

 Note: the local unique identifiers used for mappings in this example are related to the proposal in https://github.com/ts4nfdi/mapping-sameness-identifier (which